Understand the electricity supply system

 - green scheme costs: associated with the Australian Government's Renewable Energy Target

-- metering costs: associated with your metering equipment, including maintenance and meter reading.
+- metering services: associated with your metering equipment, including installing, maintaining and meter reading (for old accumulation and advanced digital meters).

 Example of costs within an electricity bill